-to help employers choose apprenticeship training providers who have a proven track record in delivering excellent digital apprenticeships".
+Alex Slater, the body's head of business operations, told FE Week that demand "came from employers asking for quality-assured, sector-specific providers within easy reach, with the knowledge and understanding of the regulation and unique challenges presented to organisations operating in the science "This saves them having to deploy internal resource on what is a significant task."
+She added: "Members rates are kept in the low hundreds, as this is a partnership that is run for the benefit of sector employers and to support training capacity around the country."
+The Tech Industry Gold standard issued by the Tech Partnership is described on its website as "a quality mark that is designed to help employers choose apprenticeship training providers who have a proven track record in delivering excellent digital apprenticeships".
 However, the IT body declined FE Week's request to comment on its provider network.
 Teresa Frith, senior skills policy manager at the Association of Colleges, questions the motives of these so-called "industryapproved" programmes.
 She said: "Some schemes may yield a genuine benefit, but there is always the fear that their aim is to create an income stream, with little serious thought given to ensuring investors get what they are promised."

-EDB Week BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES INVESTING IN YOUR TALENT -DEVELOPING CAREERS FREE CAREER DEVELOPMENT WORKSHOPS WEDNESDAY 22ND FEBRUARY 2017 CENTRAL LONDON FE Associates are delighted to be running free career development workshops.
+CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES INVESTING IN YOUR TALENT DEVELOPING CAREERS FREE CAREER DEVELOPMENT WORKSHOPS WEDNESDAY 22ND FEBRUARY 2017 CENTRAL LONDON FE Associates are delighted to be running free career development workshops.
 Bringing together the sector's rising stars to network, whilst gaining practical insight into the key aspects of career development.
 Attendees will hear from a range of leaders and experts to build a better understanding of how to progress in the FE and Skills Sector.
 To register your interest for this event please email samantha.bunn@fea.co.uk or call 01454 617707.

+F E A

-FEA TALENT ACADEMY As our sector continues to change and adapt to new challenges and opportunities, the development of our talent base of future leaders is a critical issue.
+FEA TALENT ACADEMY

+As our sector continues to change and adapt to new challenges and opportunities, the development of our talent base of future leaders is a critical issue.
 FEA, in partnership with Larry Shulman Consulting, are pleased to announce the launch of our new talent management solution for the sector - The FEA Talent Academy.

-For more information visit our website at: www.fea.co.uk To enrol your future stars email: matt.atkinson@fea.co.uk or call 01454 617 707 The FEA Talent Academy will:
+For more information visit our website at: www.fea.co.uk

+To enrol your future stars email: matt.atkinson@fea.co.uk or call

+01454 617 707

+The FEA Talent Academy will: